tetra-code/cse_y2_notes/Q1/BDP/week1.md

 K and V are flexible: that’s why the Key/Value abstraction is key to NoSQL databases, including MongoDB, DynamoDB, Redis etc

 # FP: Basics
-Key-value is used often in BDP because of ease of use.

 **Imperative programming**:
 - uses statements to change program's state.
 - focus on how program executes (process)